HpcDataLab/ToxicovigilanceTool/README.md

 ## Introduction

-The ToxicovigilanceTool is developed to facilitate the surveillance of toxicological information.
+The tool is developed to facilitate the surveillance of toxicological information.
 It leverages machine learning algorithms and data visualization techniques to detect, analyze, and report toxicological trends and anomalies.
 This tool is essential for public health organizations, environmental agencies, and research institutions focused on toxicology.

 ## Features